Xylvier/mesh_tiny_cad/README.md

 ### V2X (Vertex to Intersection)

 This might be a niche accessory, but sometimes all you want is a vertex positioned on the intersection of two edges.
-Nothing fancy.
+Working with two objects selected, the new Vertex at the intersection will be created and added to the object belonging to the first selected edge.

 ### BIX (generate Bisector)